Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \descr{Parameterization.} We use the HE parameters ($\log N{=}15$, $\log q{=}700$) and report results per epoch.
-Clients require $4.3$s to encode and encrypt their local models, and the cloud requires $0.2$s to aggregate them.
+Clients require $4.3$s to encode and encrypt their local models, and the server requires $0.2$s to aggregate them.
 The client decryption/decoding requires $214$ms and the client egress/ingress communication is $44$/$44$MB.
 We set the authenticator parameters to $\lambda{=}64$ for REP and $\log t{=}55$ for PE.

-\descr{Results.} Figure~\ref{fig:FL} shows that due to the huge volume of data ($199,210$ model parameters encrypted in $7$ ciphertexts per client), REP creation is about $60\times$ slower than the baseline, thus making the PE encoding much more efficient ($255$s vs. $11$s, resp.).
-Similarly, the non-existent multiplicative complexity of secure aggregation showcases that PE is more efficient for the cloud; it introduces a $1.5\times$ cloud evaluation overhead, compared to REP's $80\times$ one ($0.4$s vs. $13$s).
-Accordingly, the client verification with PE is only $2.2\times$ slower than the baseline, whereas REP introduces a $70\times$ overhead ($0.7$s vs. $15$s resp.).
+\descr{Results.} Figure~\ref{fig:FL} shows that, due to the huge volume of data ($199,210$ model parameters encrypted in $7$ ciphertexts per client), REP creation is about $60\times$ slower than the baseline, thus making the PE encoding much more efficient ($255$s vs. $11$s, resp.).
+Similarly, the non-existent multiplicative complexity of secure aggregation showcases that PE is more efficient for the server; it introduces a $1.5\times$ server evaluation overhead, compared to REP's $80\times$ one ($0.4$s vs. $13$s).
+Accordingly, the client verification with PE is only $2.2\times$ slower than the baseline, whereas REP introduces an overhead of $70\times$ more ($0.7$s vs. $15$s resp.).
 The overall communication overhead of REP is more significant than PE ($2.4$GB vs. $88$MB).